-In 2021, a provision for impairment of expected credit losses accrued at the amount of BGN 126 thousand, (2020: accrued impairment for expected credit losses, net of recovered impairment for expected credit losses amounts to BGN 3,539 thousand) (Note 11, Note 19, Note 20, Note 22, Note 24(a)).
-The impairment accrued for 2021 in the amount of BGN 126 thousand is netted with interest income on loans granted.
+In 2021 the accrued impairment provision for expected credit losses on loans granted amounts of BGN 58 thousand, net of the recovered impairment provision (2020: the accrued impairment provision for expected credit losses on loans granted amounts to BGN 3,632 thousand, net of the recovered impairment provision for expected credit losses) (Note 11, Note 19, Note 20, Note 22, Note 24(a)).
+The impairment of interest on loans accrued for 2021 in the amount of BGN 190 thousand is netted with interest income on loans granted.

-In 2021, there are no provision for impairment of expected credit losses was accrued for dividend receivables (2020: none) (Note 11 and Note 25).
+In 2021, there is no acrued impairment of expected credit losses on dividend receivables (2020: the accrued impairment provision for expected credit losses on dividend receivables amounts to BGN 1,293 thousand) (Note 11 and Note 22).